Meeting Spaces for Rent in Washington, DC

 If you need more help with meeting room layout, check out our Seating Arrangement Guide!

-Entertainment options
+Entertainment Options

 They say entertaining your partners is another way to seal the deal.
-You’ll undoubtedly learn a few things about your counterparts if you take them out for a few shots or a slice of the best pizza in Capitol Hill.
-It’s crucial to add some entertainment options that are in line with your brand’s image.
-Once you’re in a more relaxed environment at a restaurant or bar, your guests are likely to feel more comfortable with you and reciprocate your offers or ideas.
+You'll undoubtedly learn a few things about your counterparts if you take them out for a few shots or a slice of the best pizza in Capitol Hill.
+It's crucial to add some entertainment options that are in line with your brand's image.
+Once you're in a more relaxed environment at a restaurant or bar, your guests are likely to feel more comfortable with you and reciprocate your offers or ideas.
 This is an opportunity to learn more about each other and to actually use the occasion to shed some light on your business perspective.
 By providing both entertainment and backup information about your skills and brand values, you enhance the position of your company!
 Just make sure not to get drunk and stay professional, even in an informal set-up.
-When searching for a meeting venue, keep in mind to check the surroundings, so you don’t have to travel far for the post-meeting entertainment.
+When searching for a meeting venue, keep in mind to check the surroundings so you don't have to travel far for the post-meeting entertainment.

 How to Host a Successful Meeting in Washington, DC

-Now that you know how to select your next meeting spot, let’s move to the essential stuff: meeting planning.
-So how do you go about hosting a successful event in D.C.?
+Now that you know how to select your next meeting spot, let's move to the essential stuff: meeting planning.
+So, how do you go about hosting a successful event in D.C.?
 Is it just the right visuals and content when presenting your company, or is it more about engaging your audience through conversations?
-Does it matter whether you start and finish on time or is it irrelevant?
+Does it matter whether you start and finish on time, or is it irrelevant?
 With so many things to ponder, you might worry unnecessarily about the meeting.
-It’s best not to overburden yourself, follow these guidelines and keep it simple.
+It's best not to overburden yourself, follow these guidelines and keep it simple.

-Start and end the meeting on time
+Start and End the Meeting on Time

 Never assume that your attendees' time is not precious.
 It's essential to pay attention to every element of your meeting and stick to your schedule.
 For instance, spend no more than 20 to 30 minutes on the presentation and avoid staring at the screen.
 It's important to engage your audience by interacting with them; otherwise, they may quickly get bored and leave the room or cut the meeting short (that's why it's important to check the meeting room layout and facilities before booking as they can help out with attendees' participation!).
 It's better to end slightly earlier than late.
 Do not drag on the meeting even though you may feel like you need more time to make your point.
 It's best to schedule another meeting rather than make the attendees feel like they've been taken hostage.
 It's also crucial to facilitate the meeting by encouraging your staff to participate in the conversation.
 Keep track of the time spent on all the things covered during the meeting.

-Use a template
+Use a Template

 You'll find numerous free templates for planning meetings on the internet.
 Once you prepare a meeting, use the template for the next sessions and adjust the goal and guest requirements accordingly.
 You won't need to plan everything from scratch, and it will be easier to organize the meeting.

-Select the people
+Select the Attendees

 A lot of time is wasted on unproductive meetings in the business world.
 People spend an average of 30 hours in pointless meetings every month.
 That time could be spent on more useful things, such as project planning.
 Make sure not to invite more people than needed just to fill up the room.
 If you need to keep the number of guests to 6, there's no need to invite more people who won't bring any value to the discussion.
 Invite individuals who can help the meeting achieve its initiatives and goals.
 Confused?
 Use the famous Bezos "two-pizza rule" and invite only the required number of people that two pizzas can feed!

-Send the invitations and agenda
+Send the Invitations and Agenda

 Okay, so you've already defined the purpose of the meeting and decided who should be invited to the event.
 Now it's time to set the agenda and send those invites.
 Your agenda should include the following elements:

-• List of attendees, and guest speakers (if any)
+• List of attendees and guest speakers (if any)

 • Items of discussion